Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 We ask modellers to include all outputs from 1841 onwards for use in our evaluation assessment of model drift.
-Each output should be saved as two files, the first covering the spin-up and transition period (1841-1960) and the second covering the histirical (experiment) period (1961-2010).
+Each output should be saved as two files, the first covering the spin-up and transition period (1841-1960) and the second covering the historical (experiment) period (1961-2010).

 #### Scenario definitions